 Saturday.
-Welcome to Kenya!
-We’ll be there to collect you at Nairobi Airport.
-Your first night will be spent at our pre expedition campsite.
-Today there will be a pre departure meeting at 17:00.
+Welcome to Nairobi!
+We’ll be there to collect you at Nairobi Airport and transfer you to the Kenya Comfort Hotel.
+Tonight you will stay in shared dorms.
+There will be a pre departure meeting at 17.00.
 Overnight - Nairobi

 Nairobi - Arusha (Tanzania).
 Leaving Nairobi, we cross the border into Tanzania.
 Arusha is the starting point for the optional 3 day excursion to Ngorongoro Crater and the Serengeti.
 For those not opting to visit the Ngorongoro Crater or Serengeti National Park, the next 3 days are spent at leisure enjoying the Meserani reptile park, Masai Cultural Museum and the surrounding villages and craft markets.
 Alternatively the town of Arusha is close by to explore.